-The New Mexico Compost Coalition is a network of municipalities, non-profit organizations, researchers and agency representatives seeking to turn food waste into a beneficial resource through partnerships and cooperative approaches.
+The New Mexico Compost Coalition is a network of municipalities, businesses, non-profit organizations, researchers and agency representatives seeking to turn food waste into a beneficial resource through partnerships and cooperative approaches.
 The coalition is facilitated by New Mexico Healthy Soil and welcomes new members.

 Contact us, if interested.

 Compiled by Casey Williams and the New Mexico Compost Coalition

 This article is intended to give an overview of different styles of composting that work well in the high desert environment of New Mexico.
 We hope it will assist in deciding why you may want to use one composting method over another in a given situation.